www.lumen-perfectus.com

 As mentioned elsewhere, Lumen Perfectus is not here to discuss equipment, photography techniques, digital image processing, or Web site development.
 We continue to receive, however, requests for this kind of information.
 We've created this page to answer some of the common questions about the equipment used and the development of the Web site.
 For photography techniques and tutorials, however, you'll have to look elsewhere.

 What follows is the photographer's description of the photo and computer equipment and the software used to create Lumen Perfectus and our photos, liberally sprinkled with comments and opinions.
-When not taking pictures, most photographers enjoy talking about equipment, accessories, film, and techniques.
-Their latest purchases, equipment trials or rentals, and X-Y comparisons are all topics of conversation.
+When not taking pictures, most photographers enjoy talking about equipment, accessories, software, and techniques.
+Their latest purchases, wish-lists, complaints, equipment trials or rentals, and X-Y comparisons are all topics of conversation.
 That's true for me as well, but as you'll see my "kit" is pretty modest.
-It's also necessary to hike to the places from which I like to shoot; a modest kit helps keep the weight manageable.
+It's also necessary to hike to many of the places from which I like to shoot; a modest kit helps keep the weight manageable.
+More on that below.

 Camera Equipment

 A small collection of filters is used, including B+W circular polarizers and split neutral-density grads.
 I also have a Hoya variable neutral-desnity filter.
-I rarely use color filters now, as the effects of these filters can generally be added in Photoshop.
+I rarely use color filters now, as the effects of these filters can generally be added with software in post-processing.

 A Gitzo G-1257 tripod is used.
-The camera is almost never hand-held now, though nearly all photos on the Web site were taken sans-tripod until I saw the error of my ways around the middle of 2001.
+The camera is almost never hand-held now, though nearly all photos on the Web site were taken sans-tripod until I saw the error of my ways decades ago.
 Since then I've taken the tripod everywhere.
-I use the outstanding Ultimate Ball Head from Acratech and quick-release plates from Really Right Stuff.
+I use the outstanding Ultimate Ball Head from Acratech and quick-release plates from Really Right Stuff and Kirk.
 The light weight of the carbon-fiber tripod and the Acratech head make up a nice system for hiking.

 All of this fits into a Renaissance Photo Tech P3 backpack.
 With the tripod this kit weighs over 30 pounds.
 Sadly, Bruce retired and closed RPT (and photobackpacker.com) in 2014; these wonderful backpacks are no more.